-It is important to note that anyone meeting or answering “yes” to two or more of any of the following questions and criteria within a 11-12 month period are at an extremely high risk of receiving the diagnosis of alcohol use disorder.
+It is important to note that anyone meeting or answering “yes” to two or more of any of the following questions and criteria within an 11-12 month period is at an extremely high risk of receiving the diagnosis of alcohol use disorder.
 Medical professionals and health experts can administer these diagnoses, which is why you should seek immediate help if you’re finding yourself in this position.

-No matter how severe the problem may seem, everyone with alcohol use disorder can benefit from treatment.
+No matter how severe the problem may seem, everyone with an alcohol use disorder can benefit from treatment.
 Remember it’s never too late to seek treatment and gain control back over your life.
-Highly effective treatment is available.
-Less than 10 percent of people receive any form of treatment, leaving the rates of alcohol use disorder high.
+While highly effective alcohol treatment is available, less than 10% of people receive any form of treatment, leaving the rates of alcohol use disorder high.
 Don’t let yourself become part of that percentage.
 Receiving treatment can drastically improve a person’s quality of life.
 Change your life for the better today.